 We have a Mounting Bracket for every imaginable project and have at least one designed specifically for each actuator type FIRGELLI sells.
 This makes the installation of your bracket easy as they are specifically designed for our actuators.
 The quality of our Mounting Brackets cannot be beaten.
 If you have any queries about our Mounting Brackets, get in touch and we can help you chose the best Brackets for your project.

-Clevis mounting brackets for Linear Actuators.
+Clevis Brackets for Linear Actuators.

 As you can see above the Actuator has the same bracket installed on each end of the Linear Actuator, and the cross pin slides through both the Bracket and the Actuator to create a solid connection between the two pieces.
 However, the Actuator is allowed to pivot around each of those pins.
 Why is that important? well once the Actuator begins to move the object it is designed to move it is likely that this component itself is also pivoting around something, and so the Linear Actuator is required to rotate around its Fixed axis.